RaspAP/raspap-webgui/README.md

 The default username is 'admin' and the default password is 'secret'.

 ## Optional services
 OpenVPN and TOR are two additional services that run perfectly well on the RPi, and are a nice way to extend the usefulness of your WiFi router.
 I've started on interfaces to administer these services.
 Not everyone will need them, so for the moment they are disabled by default.
-You can enable them by changing these options in `index.php`:
+You can enable them by changing these options in `/var/www/html/includes/config.php`:

 ```sh
 // Optional services, set to true to enable.